 What’s in store for you in 2012?
-Is it going to be pretty much a repeat of 2011 or is the year the year when you plan to try something new with your business.
+Is it going to be pretty much a repeat of 2011, or is the year when you plan to try something new with your business.

 Call it a reinvention or maybe just a refresh, but the demands of the market and your clients – not to mention your own personal and professional aspirations – require doing something differently.

-If you are feeling stumped about where to begin making change or even thinking about it, ask yourself the following four questions.
-I read them in a USA article a few years ago so for me they’ve become kind of a New Year’s mantra:
+If you feel stumped about where to begin making a change or even thinking about it, ask yourself the following four questions.
+I read them in a USA article a few years ago, so for me, they’ve become kind of a New Year’s mantra:

-- What if I were just starting out, what sort of things would I do?
+What if I were just starting?
+What sort of things would I do?

-Maybe you can partner with other professionals like hypnotherapists or nutritionists to offer an even more comprehensive service?
+Maybe you can partner with other professionals like hypnotherapists or nutritionists, to offer an even more comprehensive service?
 Are you as up on aromatherapy as you’d like to be?
-There lots of opportunities to do new things, learn and offer more value to your clients.
+There are many opportunities to do new things, learn, and offer more value to your clients.

 Would it be fun and exciting to redecorate your salon or spa or even take on new space?
 Think about giving your business a new look to go with an expanded service offering.